Sarajevo Youth Film Festival

 The Sarajevo Youth Film Festival (Omladinski Film Festival Sarajevo / Омладински Филм Фестивал Сарајево), also known as OFF Sarajevo, is an annual film festival held in Sarajevo, Bosnia and Herzegovina.
 It is held in September and showcases an extensive variety of feature, animated and short films from around the world.
 The main focus of the festival is on promoting young film directors and producers, student films and youth-themed films.
-OFF Sarajevo is considered to be one of the premium student film festivals in the Balkans.
+OFF Sarajevo is the largest and most significant short professional film festival in Southeast Europe, dedicated to fostering the work of young amateur and professional filmmakers.

 History

 The festival was established by film professionals from Bosnia and Herzegovina with the goal of giving younger filmmakers from the Former Yugoslavia a wider platform to promote their work.
 It was quickly internationalized even further, bringing in authors from all of Europe, North America and Asia.
 The first edition of the festival was organized from 9 to 13 September 2008.
 Most of the events were of open-air type.
 Traditionally, Žuta tabija and the House of the Military in downtown Sarajevo were used as primary venues for the event.
-However, since OFF Sarajevo 2018, all of the events are held in Cinema City cinema near BBI shopping center.
-On average 30 authors from 11 different countries are programmed per edition, with over 50,000 visitors each year.
+However, since OFF Sarajevo 2018, all of the events are held in Cinema City cinema near the ARIA Centar.
+On average 30 authors from 11 different countries are programmed per edition, with over 15,000 visitors each year.
 The average age of festival employees is 22, while the management is headed by Kenan Musić.
 The main feature film competition program is called Made for Open Air.

+Overview and mission

+OFF Sarajevo serves as a platform for young filmmakers, offering them an opportunity to showcase their work, gain industry exposure, and connect with peers, sponsors, distributors, and representatives from political, public, and cultural sectors.
+The festival emphasizes the regional and European short film scene, particularly student and professional short films, fostering a space for creators to share their stories and expand their networks.

+Program and events

+Each year, OFF Sarajevo screens approximately 70 films across three competitive sections—OFF Shorts, OFF Generation Short, and OFF Generation Features.
+The festival also includes non-competitive categories, such as OFF Screen and OFF Retrospective, which offer audiences a chance to explore a broader range of cinematic work.
+Alongside film screenings, OFF organizes music events, co-production markets, and educational masterclasses, along with conferences and networking receptions.

+Cultural and economic impact

+Held across five locations throughout Sarajevo, OFF Sarajevo attracts around 15,000 attendees annually, generating significant cultural tourism with over 1,000 overnight stays during its five-day duration.
+With an array of notable guests, including young actors from streaming platforms like Netflix, Amazon Prime, and HBO Max, OFF has established itself as Bosnia and Herzegovina’s second-largest film festival.
+This popularity drives both domestic and international interest, introducing audiences to short films and promoting festival culture among younger generations.

+Notable features

+Each edition sees around 200 accredited attendees and numerous media representatives, including five prominent international outlets, covering the festival’s programs and events.